svanderburg/dysnomia/README.md

   instance.
 * `mysql-database`.
 Deploys a database to a [MySQL](http://www.mysql.com) DBMS instance.
+* `nginx-webapplication`.
+Deploys a web application in a document root folder of the [Nginx](https://www.nginx.com) web server.
 * `influx-database`.
 Deploys a timeseries database to a [InfluxDB](https://www.influxdata.com) server instance.
 * `nixos-configuration`.
 Deploys a specific [NixOS](http://nixos.org/nixos)